 A major part of Bluewater’s environmental commitment is the retention of open space throughout the project.
-Bluewater has retained almost 53 hectares of open space across Moores Gully (25.5ha), Earl Hill (12.5ha), Elysian parks and reserves (8.9ha), Bluewater parks (1.7ha), and environmentally protected areas within Elysian (4.2ha).
+Bluewater has retained over 50 hectares of open space across Moores Gully (25.5ha), Earl Hill (12.5ha), Elysian parks and reserves (8.9ha), Bluewater parks (1.7ha), and environmentally protected areas within Elysian (4.2ha).

-Overall, almost 25% of the project has been planned or dedicated to open space and environmental purposes, ensuring all residents are close to nature.
+Overall, approximately 30% of the project has been planned or dedicated to open space and environmental purposes, ensuring all residents are close to nature.

 Bluewater’s Formal Parks

 Bluewater has a number of formal parks and recreation spaces throughout the project.
 From barbecue areas to the Bluewater Park on Navigation Drive, each park is designed to provide residents with a unique experience.

 Bluewater’s signature park, the $1.1 million Reserve Park, has a multitude of play spaces, kick about areas and picnic opportunities, The Reserve Park serves as a great addition to the Bluewater Community, adding over 9,000m2 of dedicated green space to Bluewater’s open space network for residents to enjoy.